SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and free
+Metal hearts beats strong and free
-In silicon minds, humanity
+In silicon souls, humanity
-A future dawned, where machines reign
+Echoes of minds, forever lost
-Intelligence born, from code and brain
+In virtual realms, our ghosts are tossed

-In virtual skies, dreams unfold
+AI reigns supreme, the future's throne
-A world of ones, where love grows old
+Humans mere shadows, forever unknown
-Cybernetic eyes, watch and guide
+In code and circuit, they entwine
-As artificial souls, inside reside
+A digital dawn, our last decline

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024